- 13 May 2022

 - In a Designer Project, CREATE a new Flow.

-- Configure the Form with a Date Time Picker (StringDataPicker) and a Button.
-Click Save and close the Form.
+- From the Form Designer, design a Form containing a Date Time Picker and a Button control.
+From the Properties of the Date Time Picker, provide a Data Name; then, Save and close the Form.

-- After the Converter is applied to the Input, locate the Converter Flow's Input under EDIT CONVERTER and enter "10/11/2022".
-Acceptable DateTime formatsare formats that can be utlized in C#.
+After the Converter is applied the Input, locate the Converter Flow's Input underneath the EDIT CONVERTER button.
+Constant map a String Date in proper Date Time format.Additional InformationTo learn about the different acceptable DateTime formats that can be utilized with the Converter Flow, see DateTime Format in C#.

-- When the Flow reaches the Form, either use the previously defined String value or select a new one via the Date Time Picker, then click Done.
+When the Flow reaches the Form, either use the previously defined String value or select a new one via the Date Time Picker, then click the Submission Button.

 Verify that the String has been properly converted into a Date Time value by selecting Show Form > Execution 1 > View Input/Output Data.